alpha74/Docker-Guide/docs/create-ubuntu-container-cli.md

 - Type command: `docker stop foo` or `docker stop <hash>`.
 - It might take some time to stop a running container.
 - Name of the container is printed after it has stopped.
+- Command: `docker rm -f bar`.
+It stops and removes the container.

 ### Removing a container: